Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

    return trainedModel
 ```

-## Module: Results Selection and Evaluation
+## Module 3: Results Selection and Evaluation

 ### Function 6 getModelOutput
 * ***Functionality***: Get the saliency scores output by the trained model